FSO: Technology Comparisons

 Fog causes dispersive attenuation of Free Space Optics infrared and visible light

-Carrier-class Free Space Optics (FSO) systems must be designed to accommodate heavy atmospheric attenuation, particularly by fog.
-Although longer wavelengths are favored in haze and light fog, under conditions of very low visibility this long-wavelength advantage does not apply.
+Carrier-class FSO systems must be designed to accommodate heavy atmospheric attenuation, particularly by fog.
+Although longer wavelengths are favoured in haze and light fog, under conditions of very low visibility this long-wavelength advantage does not apply.
 The argument is about usable link margin, NOT wavelength.

 FSO Optical Receivers